verriterri/contentlify/ContentMaxer-Cursor-Build-Plan.md

 ```
 Create landing page at /app/page.tsx

-Design a conversion-focused landing page for ContentMaxer:
+Design a conversion-focused landing page for Contentlify:

 Hero Section:
 - Headline: "Find the Money You're Leaving on the Table"